Union Buildings: Historical events

 The sun shall never set on so glorious a human achievement!

 Let us as a Rainbow nation keep this in focus and move forward!"

 On 31 December 1999 the South African flagship Millennium celebration was held here.
 In attendance was the then deputy president Jacob Zuma, and other ministers.

 On 10 December 2013, the Union Buildings Amphitheatre was renamed the Nelson Mandela Amphitheatre.

 On 16 December 2013, a 9-metre high bronze statue of Mandela was unveiled at the Union Buildings.

 Gardens and grounds

 The building is surrounded by beautifully terraced gardens of indigenous plants.
 Various monuments adorn the expansive lawns, including the Delville Wood War Memorial and a statue of the country's first Prime Minister, General The Rt Hon.
 Louis Botha.

-The lawn in front of the Union Buildings are often the location for public gatherings, whether they be protest or celebration, such as the presidential inauguration.
+The lawn in front of the Union Buildings is often the location for public gatherings, whether they be protest or celebration, such as the presidential inauguration.

 Notable are the terraced gardens, planted exclusively with indigenous plants, surrounding the buildings as well as the 9,000 seat Nelson Mandela amphitheatre.